thmisch/termbox.cr/README.md

     github: thmisch/termbox.cr
 ```

-Ready to code!
+...
+And you're *ready* to code!

 ## Differences from termbox
-termbox provides a really powerful interface with just a few functions,
+Termbox provides a powerful interface with just a few functions.
-this wrapper builds on that and simplifies the API even more, to suit the
+This wrapper builds on that and simplifies the API even more, to suit the
 *"crystal"* style of coding:

 - Methods are provided in a class
-- cooler method names
+- Obvious method names
 - Default values for these methods

 ## ToDo's